Disordered Gibbs measures and Gaussian conditioning: Kac-Rice formulas

 where

 We thus proceed to apply the Kac-Rice formula in order to bound the expectation in \eqref{eq:meanw}.
-To this end, fixing $\epsilon>0$ we set the process $w_{N}^{\epsilon}(\bx)=w_{N}(\bx)+\epsilon Z$ where $Z\sim N(0,1)$ is independent of all other random variables.
-We further define the vector valued processes
+To this end, fixing $\epsilon>0$ we set the process $w_{N}^{\epsilon}(\bx)=w_{N}(\bx)+\epsilon Z$ where $Z\sim \N (0,1)$ is independent of all other random variables.
+We further define the vector-valued processes

 where $\mbox{vec}(\Hess H^{(m)}_{N}(\bz))$ means the vectorization of the on-and-above elements of $\Hess H^{(m)}_{N}(\bz)$.
 Note that by rotational invariance, the laws of $V_{N}(\bz)$ and $\mathcal{H}_{N}(\bz)$ do not depend on $\bz\in \mathbb{S}^{N-m-1}$.